nixworks/public/news/2011/01/26/README.md

 ##### Barack Obama
 ### [U.S. President Barack Obama delivers the annual State of the Union address calling on the United States Congress to improve the nation's "crumbling" infrastructure, saying it will create jobs and help the nation compete in the global economy. ](/news/2011/01/26/u-s-president-barack-obama-delivers-the-annual-state-of-the-union-address-calling-on-the-united-states-congress-to-improve-the-nation-s-cr.md)
-_Context: Barack Obama, State of the Union, Congress_
+_Context: State of the Union, Congress, Barack Obama_

 ##### Southern Sudanese Independence Referendum
 ### [The preliminary results of the referendum on an independence for Southern Sudan will be announced in the next few days, with final results as early as February 7; most of the count in the south already completed shows 99% voted for independence.](/news/2011/01/26/the-preliminary-results-of-the-referendum-on-an-independence-for-southern-sudan-will-be-announced-in-the-next-few-days-with-final-results-a.md)